shogun-toolbox/shogun/doc/readme/INSTALL.md

 ## Customized Python environments <a name="manual-python"></a>
 Often, there are multiple Python versions installed on the system.
 There are various reasons for this, i.e. Linux without root access, MacOS + homebrew, using [Anaconda](https://www.continuum.io/downloads) or [virtualenv](https://virtualenv.pypa.io).
-If Shogun is executed using a version of Python different from which it was built, there will be import crashes.
+If Shogun is executed using a version of Python different from the one it was built, there will be import crashes.
 If this is your setup, you need to make sure that Shogun is both **built** and **executed** against the Python environment of **your** choice.
 For that, you need to do something similar to